kanishkaRandunu/Hyperpersonalization-papers/README.md

 This repository is a curated collection of impactful research papers in the field of hyperpersonalization and agentic recommender systems.
 As a PhD researcher, I continuously update this list with studies that advance our understanding of personalized AI-driven recommendations.

+Have a relevant paper that I may have missed here?
+Want to contribute?
+Let's share the knowledge.
+Make a [pull request (PR)](https://github.com/kanishkaRandunu/Hyperpersonalization-papers/pulls)! 😄

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](./Contributing.md)

 **Table of Contents**